isaacdd/datadog-supervisord/README.md

 A simple supervisord process and uptime check.
 Check collects the following:

-1. Service check on each process (Critical, OK, Unknown)
+1. Service check on each process (Critical, OK, Unknown).
-2. Uptime of each process
+2. Uptime of each process.
-3. Process count by status metrics
+3. Process count by status.

 Getting Started
 ---------------